parfreylab/metagenome_assembly_pipeline/section_0/README.md

 screen -S YOUR_SESSION_NAME
 ```

-To detach from a screen **and not kill the program you are running**, press `CTRL + D`.
+To detach from a screen **and not kill the program you are running**, press `CTRL + A` followed by  `D`.
 To get a list of all screens on the current machine, type:

 ```bash
 screen -ls